Heath Fogg Davis

 Antidiscrimination Law, Transgender Civil Rights, Political Theory, Race, Gender and Sexuality Studies

-Davis’s current book project, Sex Classification and (Trans)gender Discrimination, questions the legality and morality of sex classification in education, public accommodations, sports, and government policy.
-He offers concrete policy solutions as to when and where such classifications are necessary, or should be eliminated.
 Davis extends his academic and pedagogical commitments to community spaces, collaborating with and advocating for marginalized communities.
-He is a board member of the Leeway Foundation, and has been an organizer of the Philadelphia Trans-Health Conference and the Trans Masculine Advocacy Network.
+He was a board member of the Leeway Foundation, and has been an organizer of the Philadelphia Trans-Health Conference and the Trans Masculine Advocacy Network.

-- “An Argument for Reviving the Pragmatism of Early Critical Race Theory” forthcoming in Contemporary Political Theory.
+- “An Argument for Reviving the Pragmatism of Early Critical Race Feminism” (Contemporary Political Theory)

-- “The Political Geography of Whites Adopting Black Children in the United States” (Family-Making: Contemporary Ethical Challenges), and The Ethics of Transracial Adoption (Cornell University Press, 2013).
+- “The Political Geography of Whites Adopting Black Children in the United States” (Family-Making: Contemporary Ethical Challenges)

 - Discrimination and the Law